ackman678/ackman678.github.io/previous_research.md

 cortical volume, but displayed enhanced somatotopic plasticity in response to vibrissae removal [1].

-Continuing in Joe's lab, I began my thesis work titled “Neurogenic potential and microglial-neuronal fusion in postnatal cerebral cortex” First, I worked on a collaborative project with Ottorino Belluzzi's group at the University of Ferrara, Italy where we looked at the fate and function of newly generated neuroblasts in the postnatal olfactory
+My thesis work was titled “Neurogenic potential and microglial-neuronal fusion in postnatal cerebral cortex” First, I worked on a collaborative project with Ottorino Belluzzi's group at the University of Ferrara, Italy where we looked at the fate and function of newly generated neuroblasts in the postnatal olfactory